How To Fix It

 3 Steps How To Fix a Shredder That Won’t Turn Off

 A shredder that keeps running has sensor-related issues.
 This usually does not indicate mechanical or electronic problems.
-In most instances, it requires little maintenance, and the problem is soon solved.
+Wipe away dust or debris from the sensors.

 Types of Shredder Sensors